 There are over 1500 B2B portals worldwide.
-When selecting the portals that are relevant to you, it is important to note the sales fees you have to pay as an entrepreneur, as these may vary from one platform to another.
+When selecting the portals that are relevant to you, it is important to consider all benefits of customer portals and note the sales fees you have to pay as an entrepreneur, as these may vary from one platform to another.
 It is also important to know in which product categories the marketplace is primarily represented and whether they fit your offer or your business model.

 Choosing the right B2B marketplace for your company also depends on which countries you would like to supply or which delivery times you can accept as a buyer.
 While the marketplaces Alibaba.com, Amazon Business and ThomasNet dominate the US market, in Europe Applegate, DirectIndustry and Europages are among the top10.

-No matter which option you choose or whether you are a buyer or a trader – entrepreneurs who actively participate in the trading on B2B marketplaces, keep up with the times.
-They play a pioneering role and drive the digital transformation of their business.
+No matter which option you choose – entrepreneurs who actively build a B2B marketplace offer greater value to customers, grow their ecosystems, and carve out a larger market share.
+Marketplaces play a pioneering role and drive the digital transformation of their business.
 Alternatively, you can of course also create your own B2B platform.
 With OroCommerce you can provide your customers with a customer portal, digitize all buyer seller-interactions and much more.